kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 We've covered a lot already.
 Here are some additional tools that support Dataframe and SQL workflows:
 - [Vaex](https://github.com/vaexio/vaex) - Out-of-core hybrid Apache Arrow/NumPy DataFrame library for Python, ML, visualization and exploration of big tabular data at a billion rows per second.
 - [Spark SQL](https://spark.apache.org/sql/) - a SQL interface to Spark dataframes.
 This is the most mature interface when it comes to seamlessly combining SQL with imperative code written in Python, Scala and Java.
+Spark was the first dataframe framework that added SQL support.
+- [Pandas on Spark](https://spark.apache.org/docs/latest/api/python/user_guide/pandas_on_spark/index.html) — while Spark SQL is mature, the Pandas API for Spark is rather limited with at most around 70% coverage of what you can do with Pandas.
+Still, if you need some Pandas functionality while mostly using [PySpark](https://spark.apache.org/docs/latest/api/python/index.html), it's worth checking out.
+You can notice here that Spark is the most comprehensive among all these dataframe frameworks, covering Pandas API, DataFrame libraries in multiple lanuages, while also providing a reliable SQL interface on top of them.
-- [Dask](https://www.dask.org/) and [Ray](https://www.ray.io/) — distributed framework to parallelize Python and ML applications.
+- [Dask](https://www.dask.org/) and [Ray](https://www.ray.io/) — distributed frameworks to parallelize Python and ML applications.
 The [dask-sql](https://dask-sql.readthedocs.io/en/latest/) project provides a distributed query engine in Python, allowing a mixture of SQL operations and Python code.
+Ray supports SQL via an external open-source contribution called [ray-sql](https://github.com/datafusion-contrib/ray-sql).
+However, judging by the number of downloads, both ``dask-sql`` and ``ray-sql`` are not widely used yet.
 - [R's data.table](https://github.com/Rdatatable/data.table) — provides a high-performance version of [base R](https://www.r-project.org/about.html)'s `data.frame` table abstraction.
+- [bodo.ai](https://www.bodo.ai/) is a SQL and Python data processing platform powered by MPI parallelization technologies.
+Initially, they promised faster performance than pandas simply by wrapping your functions with a `@bodo.jit` Python decorator, but since then, they seemed to have largely switched their focus to SQL-based workflows with their Bodo SQL context.
+- [Ibis](https://github.com/ibis-project/ibis) — a Python framework which strives to offer flexibility of Python analytics with the scale and performance of modern SQL.
+It's neither a pandas-like dataframe, nor SQL, but it gives you a way to write SQL queries in Python.
 - [Rapids](https://rapids.ai/) - GPU-accelerated dataframes.

+## How should you choose among so many options?

+Here is what you should consider when choosing a dataframe framework:
+1. What problems are you trying to solve?
+2. What skills do people in your organization have?
+Are they more comfortable with SQL or Python?
+3. How much data do you have?
+Do you need to scale to multiple machines?

+It's always best to start simple, and start with what you already have.
+If you don't have big data, you can start with:
+- DuckDB and dbt for SQL-oriented use cases
+- Polars for Python-, Node- or Rust-oriented workflows.

+With both of these tools, you can easily transition to pandas and other frameworks when you need to because they build on Apache Arrow standard.

+If maturity is important to you, it's worth looking at Spark.
+Even though the landscape is progressing quickly, Spark is still the most mature and comprehensive framework.

 ---